gladed/gradle-android-git-version/README.md

 You can configure this behavior with `multipler` and `parts` properties, but be warned that changing the version code scheme for a released Android project can cause problems if your new version code does not [increase monotonically](http://developer.android.com/tools/publishing/versioning.html).

+## Methods

+`name()` returns the current version name.
+`code()` returns the current version code.
+`flush()` flushes the internal cache of information about the git repo, in the event you have a gradle task that makes changes.

+# Tasks

+`androidGitVersion` prints the name and code, as shown above.

 ## Configuration Properties

 An `androidGitVersion` block can supply optional properties to configure this plugin's behavior, e.g.: